Best Ways to Learn Math: 6 Research-Backed Strategies for Adults

 Best ways to learn math (according to research)

-Most people who have a hard time with math were taught the wrong way from the beginning.
+Most people searching for how to get better at math were taught the wrong way from the beginning.
 They memorized times tables, copied steps from the board, and hoped the right answer would appear on test day.
 That approach works for a while, but then it stops.

 The strategies below are grounded in research on how the brain processes mathematical problems.